-Who Can Enter Kyrgyzstan Visa-Free in 2026?
+Who can enter Kyrgyzstan visa-free in 2026?

-Kyrgyzstan has one of the most open visa regimes in Asia — a deliberate policy dating to 2012, when it became the first country in the region to scrap visas for major tourist markets.
+Kyrgyzstan has one of the most open visa regimes in Asia — a deliberate policy dating to 2012, when it became the first country in the region to scrap visas for its major tourist markets.
 The 60-day visa-free list covers, among others:

 - All EU/EEA countries plus the UK, Switzerland and Norway